0xBrian/OmnisChain/USERS-GUIDE.md

   - reward for securing the network
   - start via the browser interface
   - requires only:
-    - decent amount of the base currency NXT
+    - decent amount of the base currency OMN
     - running NRS (browser or tab can be closed)
     - very little CPU power